 - Photographs of the accident scene, with specific shots of the skids on the road and the positions of all the involved vehicles;

 - A copy of the official police report for your accident;

 - Copies of any witness testimonies of the collision; and

 - Documentation showing your prognosis, treatment needs, and future limitations caused by the injury.

 Work with an Experienced Jackson Car Accident Attorney

-When you are injured in a car accident, it is always in your best interest to work with an experienced personal injury lawyer to pursue monetary compensation for your damages.
+When you are injured in a car accident, it is always in your best interest to work with an experienced car accident lawyer to pursue monetary compensation for your damages.
 This is especially true when you are injured in a multicar accident, because pursuing compensation with this type of claim can be quite complex.
-To learn more about your rights and legal options, contact Derek L. Hall, PLLC today to set up your initial consultation in our office.
+To learn more about your rights and legal options, contact Derek L. Hall, PC today to set up your initial consultation in our office.